AY2223S1-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 instead opting to defer the creation of the new `Task` to the `Model` itself.
 This was done by rewriting the code to parse in all the fields of `Task` and leaving student as a list of Strings, which we then use to search through the `Model` to find the students that are assigned to the task.

+### Mass Actions feature

+#### Description
+The idea behind Mass Actions is to be able to chain together multiple commands without having to type them out one by one.
+This is useful for when the user wants to perform the same action on multiple students or tutorial groups.

+#### Implementation
+The mass actions feature requires a rework of the parsers, particularly StudentDeleteCommandParser and TaskDeleteCommandParser.
+Instead of parsing a single index, the parsers will parse a range of indices, then loop through each index, getting the task before deleting it.

+#### Design Considerations
+The implementation is different from the original AB3 implementation, as there were some special considerations to keep in mind.
+The key issue was that we had to do two separate loops, one for getting the list of tasks/students to delete, before then proceeding to delete them.
+This is because if we attempt to do it in a single loop, we encounter an error where the list of tasks/students is modified while we are iterating through it.

+#### Alternative Considerations
+Another way of doing this instead of completely reworking the commands would be to overload the constructor, however, it seemingly would not be as clean as the current implementation, as the current implementation is able to handle one or more indices, while the alternative implementation would be doing double work to cover the case with one index.

 ### Expanding `TaskListCard` Feature